 What Is Legal Storytelling?

-Using Drama, Plot, Character to Win Cases, Learn the Law, and Satisfy Clients
+Using Drama, Plot, and Character to Win Cases and Satisfy Clients

 Think fairy tales, romance, mystery, legend and the like have no place in the law?
 Ever hear of the bushy-haired intruder?
 Ever referred to someone as a cowboy or a lone wolf or a diva or a wicked witch?
 Do you speak in terms of good guys and bad guys?
 Ever perfected a pitch by practicing your cadence, repeating certain details, highlighting certain accomplishments?
 Then, like it or not, aware of it or not, you have participated in a bit of legal storytelling.

 And that would be a good thing, according to law professors and legal professionals who are advocates of storytelling as a means to learn the law and to become a better lawyer.
 Storytelling may seem an odd word choice for a profession focusing on activities like drafting a contract, proposing a regulation, writing a will, researching case law, crafting a legislative provision, or writing up a brief.
 It is a challenge to define legal storytelling and even accept the use of storytelling instead of a more academically impressive verb.
 But instructors are using and teaching storytelling to a generation of future lawyers in classes far more rigorous, enlightening, and impactful than the pass-fail legal research and writing courses some of us once took.